 You are responsible for your own crowd control.
 Your audience cannot block traffic.
 You may in no way cause public inconvenience or jeopardize safety.

 You may not erect any structure, rack, display case or sign that cannot be contained in a conventional musical instrument case.

-There is no storage for street performers’ equipment on the Seattle Center grounds.
 All equipment must be removed from the grounds each night.

 Locations for loud instruments (e.g.: percussion, brass instruments or bagpipes) are extremely limited.
 Three suggestions are:

 - On the Thomas Street walkway across from the Space Needle entrance